-Essential Questions "I Can" Statements How can movement and choreography enhance understanding of fractions, decimals, and percentages?
+Essential Questions "I Can" Statements How can movement and choreography enhance understanding of fractions?
 I can choreograph dances that match mathematical and movement criteria.
-I can correctly solve math problems involving fractions and percentages.
-I can identify the fraction/percentage and movement type in performances.
+I can correctly solve math problems involving fractions.
+I can identify the fraction and movement type in performances.